 To increase value through global activities ensuring the delivery of highly sensitive, novel and robust test(s) for early detection of cancer, assessment of cancer treatments and assistance in drug development.

 Sienna is a biotechnology company based in Melbourne Australia.
 With the help of their large global clinical networks, Sienna is able to drive the discovery and development of novel IVD (in vitro diagnostic) tests for cancer.
 Sienna manufactures individual component products for research institutions and pathology laboratories to use in research or in their own laboratory developed tests.
-Sienna’s experienced and diverse team is responsible for the launch of their first product in 2014 in the USA, the anti-hTERT antibody (SCD-A7).
+Sienna’s experienced and diverse team is responsible for the commercial launch of their first product in 2015 in the USA, the anti-hTERT antibody (SCD-A7).

 The standard techniques used in the monitoring and diagnosis of bladder cancer are urine cytology and cystoscopy, the latter being visual inspection and possible resection of cancerous lesions identified on the bladder wall using an endoscope.
 Existing tests have limited sensitivity and specificity in the detection of cancer, and cystoscopy is an invasive procedure for the patient, and a costly one for the healthcare system.
 Sienna expects to develop IVD tests to be used in new, simple non-invasive tests for bladder cancer, and other cancer indications.